caprisrv/positron_api_automation/readme.txt

 	- **numOfIterations** : number - The number of iterations that the test run will go to.
 This value is derived in a data driven test run.
 If this value is set in a data driven test run it will override the derived iteration for a data driven test run.
 This value is used as a default if a test run does not include it.
 	- **reports** : array[string] - Represents different reporters to be used. "junit", "cli", "htmlextra" and "html" are supported out of the box.
 More reporters can be added.
 This value is used as a default if a test run does not include it.

+## start.js:
+- This is javascript file which is used to run specific folder or whole collection of requests, it also generate the html report and save it in a defined location.

+## traus-filewriter.js
+- This javascript file is used to write and upload the test cases in Rally or Jira and this file is internally called in start.js file.

 Test Script that can be added to collection test section:

 	//Retrieves test_response_time global variable.
 This value is used as a test for what the expected response time should be.
 Can be controlled on any level (Collection, Folder, Request) in pre-request scripts using pm.globals.set("test_response_time", value);